• Skip to primary navigation

 • 1 teaspoon sesame oil or substitute with a neutral oil

-• ยฝ teaspoon sesame seeds optional
+• ½ teaspoon sesame seeds optional

-• 1 teaspoon green onion finely chopped (optional)
+• 1 teaspoon green onion finely chopped, optional

 Instructions